St. John's University strike of 1966–1967: Assessment and outcomes

 Although the strike was a failure in that it did not win reinstatement for the faculty, the strike established the American Federation of Teachers (AFT) as the pre-eminent union organizing American higher education faculty.
 Kugler quickly turned the UFCT's attention to other colleges and universities in the New York City area.
 In the next few years, under his leadership the union organized locals at the Fashion Institute of Technology (FIT), Nassau Community College and Westchester Community College.
 In 1967, Kugler began pushing for the UFCT to organize the faculty at CUNY.
 Backed by the AFT and the newly formed (and politically powerful) United Federation of Teachers, UFCT not only won an agreement for a union election but won the December 6, 1968, election in the face of a determined challenge from the AAUP.
 The union won a second election (this time for non-tenured faculty) nine days later, and a signed contract nine months later.

 In 1972, Kugler merged the UFCT with its long-time rival, the Legislative Conference of the City University.
 The two groups formed a new organization affiliated with the AFT, the Professional Staff Congress (PSC).
 As of 2007, the PSC represented more than 20,000 faculty and staff members at CUNY.

-Kugler later wrote a well-regarded article about the strike, "The 1966 Strike at St. John's University: A Memoir," which was published in Labor's Heritage in 1997.
+Kugler later wrote an article about the strike, "The 1966 Strike at St. John's University: A Memoir," which was published in Labor's Heritage in 1997.